SachinAshish/ToolBox-Pro/README.md

 ## Features

+-  Authentication with email verification and reset password functionality
 -  Light/dark mode toggle
 -  A suite of PDF operations
--  Authentication with email verification and reset password functionality
--  Exposed API for integrating with external scripts.
+-  A place to store all the types of files and preview them, and organized into folders, all of which is stored in AWS s3.

 ## Run Locally